felixlopz/hubrise-test-task/content/contributing/en/how-to-contribute.md

 ## Screenshots

-When it becomes necessaryto supplement your documentation with screenshots, these screenshots have to comply with certain technical specifications.
+When it becomes necessary to supplement your documentation with screenshots, these screenshots have to comply with certain technical specifications.
 Our [Screenshots Guide](/contributing/screenshots-guide) provides guidance on these specifications.

 For more information on how to use screenshots in your documentation, please refer to the [Screenshots Guide](/contributing/screenshots-guide).

 ## Videos

-When it becomes necessaryto supplement your documentation with videos, these videos have to comply with certain technical specifications.
+When it becomes necessary to supplement your documentation with videos, these videos have to comply with certain technical specifications.
 Our [Videos Guide](/contributing/video-guide) provides guidance on these specifications.

 For more information on how to use screenshots in your documentation, please refer to the [Videos Guide](/contributing/video-guide).